containers/podman/docs/podman-inspect.1.md

 **--type, t="TYPE"**

-Return data on items of the specified type.
+Return JSON for the specified type.
 Type can be 'container', 'image' or 'all' (default: all)

 **--format, -f="FORMAT"**

-Format the output using the given Go template
+Format the output using the given Go template.
+The keys of the returned JSON can be used as the values for the --format flag (see examples below).

 **--latest, -l**
 Instead of providing the container name or ID, use the last created container.
 If you use methods other than Podman